Jasson9/LINE-JBot/README.md

 # LINE-Bot
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-LINE-Jbot is a simple LINE bot coded in Node.js(javascript) with few features like Music downloader, images search and chatbot (deprecated🚫). you can play Jumble Words and hangman also with the bot
+LINE-Jbot is a simple LINE bot coded in Node.js(javascript) with few features like Music downloader, images search and chatbot. you can play Jumble Words and hangman also with the bot

 deploy it easily using heroku button 👆👆👆 or fork the repo and deploy it by yourself.